indrayam/spinnaker-the-hard-way/LocalGitInstallation.md

 ## Fork Spinnaker Microservices

+The goal of this section is the following:

+- Fork all the Spinnaker Microservices into your personal GitHub account

-Here are all the Spinnaker Microservices that are documented in [Spinnaker Reference Docs](https://www.spinnaker.io/reference/architecture/#spinnaker-microservices)
+Here are all the Spinnaker Microservices that are documented in [Spinnaker Reference Docs](https://www.spinnaker.io/reference/architecture/#spinnaker-microservices).

 **OPTION 1:**

-Open each of the links in a separate tab and fork the repo into your personal repo. **Make sure you have your SSH keys setup to access each of these Git repos**:
+Open each of the links below in a separate tab and fork the repo into your personal repo:

 - [Deck](https://github.com/spinnaker/deck)
 - [Gate](https://github.com/spinnaker/gate)